Coumarin: Toxicity

 Coumarin was banned as a food additive in the United States in 1954, largely because of the hepatotoxicity results in rodents.
 Coumarin is currently listed by the Food and Drug Administration (FDA) of the United States among "Substances Generally Prohibited From Direct Addition or Use as Human Food," according to 21 CFR 189.130, but some natural additives containing coumarin, such as the flavorant sweet woodruff are allowed "in alcoholic beverages only" under 21 CFR 172.510.
 In Europe, popular examples of such beverages are Maiwein, white wine with woodruff, and Żubrówka, vodka flavoured with bison grass.

 Coumarin is subject to restrictions on its use in perfumery, as some people may become sensitized to it, however the evidence that coumarin can cause an allergic reaction in humans is disputed.

 Minor neurological dysfunction was found in children exposed to the anticoagulants acenocoumarol or phenprocoumon during pregnancy.
 A group of 306 children were tested at ages 7–15 years to determine subtle neurological effects from anticoagulant exposure.
 Results showed a dose–response relationship between anticoagulant exposure and minor neurological dysfunction.
 Overall, a 1.9 (90%) increase in minor neurological dysfunction was observed for children exposed to these anticoagulants, which are collectively referred to as "coumarins."
 In conclusion, researchers stated, "The results suggest that coumarins have an influence on the development of the brain which can lead to mild neurologic dysfunctions in children of school age."

-Coumarin's presence in cigarette tobacco caused Brown & Williamson executive Dr. Jeffrey Wigand to contact CBS's news show 60 Minutes in 1995, charging that a “form of rat poison” was in the tobacco.
-He held that from a chemist’s point of view, coumarin is an “immediate precursor” to the rodenticide coumadin.
+Coumarin's addition to cigarette tobacco by Brown & Williamson caused executive Dr. Jeffrey Wigand to contact CBS's news show 60 Minutes in 1995, charging that a "form of rat poison" was being used as an additive.
+He held that from a chemist’s point of view, coumarin is an "immediate precursor" to the rodenticide (and prescription drug) coumadin.
 Dr. Wigand later stated that coumarin itself is dangerous, pointing out that the FDA had banned its addition to human food in 1954.
 Under his later testimony, he would repeatedly classify coumarin as a "lung-specific carcinogen."
 In Germany, coumarin is banned as an additive in tobacco.

 Alcoholic beverages sold in the European Union are limited to a maximum of 10 mg/L coumarin by law.
 Cinnamon flavor is generally cassia bark steam-distilled to concentrate the cinnamaldehyde, for example, to about 93%.
 Clear cinnamon-flavored alcoholic beverages generally test negative for coumarin, but if whole cassia bark is used to make mulled wine, then coumarin shows up at significant levels.